-But how much should a landlord ask for?
+How much is the deposit on a rental house?
 Is there a set amount or a law which defines how much a landlord has to charge?
 And where does the landlord need to store the deposit?

 Firstly, a landlord can charge as little or as much as they like.
 The limit is on how much a tenant is willing to pay though there does tend the be accepted minima which can differ depending on which area of the country the property is rented in.